 Masada is a fortress constructed on top of a rock plateau.
 Two thousand years ago, King Herod built a palace here.
 Roughly one hundred years later, a group of Jews took refuge at Masada, fleeing from the Romans.
 For seven years the Jews lived here, safe on the top of Masada from the Romans.
 During this time, the Romans were building a ramp to the top of Masada.
 Once the ramp was constructed, it was inevitable that the Romans would take the Jews prisoner.
 Rather than fall into the hands of the Romans, the Jews committed mass suicide, about 960 people in total.

 Now, Masada is a UNESCO World Heritage Site and one of the most popular tourist attractions in Israel.

 Hiking to the top of Masada

 While the cable car whisks visitors to the top in just a matter of minutes, expect the climb to take a half an hour or more.
 During the hot summer months, this will be quite the accomplishment in the middle of the day.
 We were here in April and started the climb at 2 pm and temperatures were above 90°F (33°C).

 The Snake Path is a combination of gravel trails and stone steps.
 It is a constant climb to the top.
 It is strenuous, especially in the heat of midday, but to watch the views over the Dead Sea unfold as you steadily climb higher is the reward.
-Sure, you’d get to see this in the cable car, but there is something about the bragging rights to have climbed to the top of Masada.
+Sure, you’d get to see this in the cable car, but there is something about the bragging rights that come with hiking to the top of Masada.